Score early Amazon Prime Day 2022 fashion deals on Adidas, Levi's, Ugg and Barefoot Dreams

 From discounted denim to an oh-so-cozy caftan, find your new go-to style among the early Prime Day women's clothing deals.

-Amazon Essentials Women's Classic-Fit Long-Sleeve Full-Zip Polar Soft Fleece Jacket from $7 (save up to $22)
+Amazon Essentials Women's Classic-Fit Long-Sleeve Full-Zip Polar Soft Fleece Jacket from $6.79 (Save up to $24.91)

 Early Amazon Prime Day men's clothing deals